 Practice mock tests/sample papers and previous year question papers to know the preparation level of Uni-Gauge-E.

 Do not study any new topic during the last days before the examination.
 Keep revising topics that are already studied.

-Uni-GAUGE admit card 2023 was released in online mode on the official website.
-The admit card of Uni-Gauge-E was issued to only those candidates who successfully submit the application form before the last date.
-Uni-gauge admit card consist of the name of the candidate, test centre details, exam details, general instructions for the exam etc. Candidates failing to carry admit cards to the exam centres were not allowed to appear for the entrance exam.
-Mentioned below are the steps to download the Uni-GAUGE 2023 admit card:
+Uni-GAUGE admit card 2024 will be released in online mode on the official website.
+The admit card of Uni-Gauge-E will be issued to only those candidates who successfully submit the application form before the last date.
+Uni-gauge admit card consist of the name of the candidate, test centre details, exam details, general instructions for the exam etc. Candidates failing to carry admit cards to the exam centres will not be allowed to appear for the entrance exam.
+Mentioned below are the steps to download the Uni-GAUGE 2024 admit card:

 Visit the applicant login page and log in using user id and password.